 Before You Begin

-- With Panopto, you can easily upload a video you’ve already created, or use Panopto’s Desktop App to create a new one!
+- With Panopto, you can easily upload a video you’ve already created, or use Panopto’s recording apps to create a new one!

 - How to Upload Videos: Panopto Article | Panopto Video

 - Import Already-Existing Media into Panopto: Humber PDF

 Panopto has 2 tools available to help you with recording – a desktop/app-based tool, and a web-based tool.

 - Desktop – Panopto for Windows/Mac: Humber PDF | Panopto Article for Windows | Panopto Article for Mac